davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-ssc.md

 See [Is there a category of categories?](https://math.stackexchange.com/questions/750731/is-there-a-category-of-categories).
 You could draw a large CAT box around your whole drawing, but it probably wouldn't be helpful.
 Similarly you could draw a large [Algebraic structure](https://en.wikipedia.org/wiki/Algebraic_structure) box arond a large section of these notes, because this term is again rather general.

+Many web APIs use tags (think hash tags in twitter, labels in Gmail, tags for cost-tracking in AWS) to make it quick and easy to put new elements into a set.
+The Web API then provides a single list of tags (i.e. types in a type system).

+It seems like you are running into nearly the same issue when organizing into directories: do you see each directory as a set?
+You can make everything much simpler if you have a single namespace, as Jupyter Book suggests that you do.
+Why not use JB tags to avoid directories?

 ### Managing definitions